carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ![Internet Gateway](https://docs.aws.amazon.com/images/vpc/latest/userguide/images/internet-gateway-basics.png)

-- Allows your VPC (**public subnet**) to communicate with the Internet.
-  - Performs network address translation for instances.
+- Allows your VPC (**public subnet**) to communicate with the Internet ==> Performs network address translation for instances.
 - It is known as Internet gateway or Virtual Private Gateway
 - 1 VPC <-> 1 Internet Gateway.
 Each Internet Gateway is associated with one VPC only, and each VPC has one Internet Gateway only (one-to-one mapping)
 - For internet communication, you must set up a route in your route table that directs traffic to the Internet Gateway

 ##### C/ Route Table (Created by default)

-- A set of rules (called routes) that are used to determine where network traffic is directed.
+- A **set of rules (called routes) that are used to determine where network traffic is directed**.
   - Each Route table route has `Destination` like IPs and `Target` like local, IG, NAT, VPC endpoint etc.
-  - Allows subnets to talk to each other
+  - Allows subnets to talk to each other.
 - Each subnet in your VPC must be associated with a route table.
-- Cardinality
+- Cardinality:
   - 1 Subnet -> 1 Route Table.
 A subnet can only be associated with one route table at a time
   - 1 Route Table -> N Subnets.
 Multiple subnets can be associated with the same route table For e.g. you create 4 subnets in your VPC where 2 subnets associated with one route table with no internet access rules know as private subnets and another 2 subnets are associated with another route table with internet access rules known as public subnets
 - By default subnets are associated with the Main route table, but this can be a security risk.